-Bahamas Paradise Cruise Line operates the Grand Celebration out of Palm Beach, Florida offering short Bahamas cruises getaways.
-The ship carries 1,800 passengers with 575 crewmembers.
+Bahamas Paradise Cruise Line operates the Grand Classica out of Palm Beach, Florida offering short Bahamas cruises getaways.
+The ship carries 1,680 passengers and 590 international crewmembers.

 Bahamas Paradise Cruise Line was formed after Celebration Cruise Line ceased operations following a grounding incident with their ship, Bahamas Celebration, in October 2014.
 Former Celebration Cruise Line executives formed the new company, Bahamas Paradise Cruise Line and purchased the Grand Celebration from the Costa Group in December 2014.

-Although their cruises are marketed to adult couples and singles, they also have a three-tiered kids program for children aged 3 to 17.
+The Grand Classica is now their only cruise ship with plans to restart cruising in July 2021.
+Although their cruises are marketed to adult couples and singles, they also have a kids’ program for children aged 3 to 17.